rozek/dommali/README.md

 > Important: `dommali` is no drop-in replacement for jQuery!
 If you need something like that, look for [Zepto.js](https://github.com/ZeptoJS/Zepto.js), [Cash](https://github.com/fabiospampinato/cash), [UmbrellaJS](https://github.com/franciscop/umbrella), [Chibi](https://github.com/kylebarrow/chibi) or similar

+**NPM users**: please consider the [Github README](https://github.com/rozek/dommali/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)